YinJC/uk-tex-faq/FAQ-parmoderr.md

----
-layout: page
-title: Not in outer par mode
+# Not in outer par mode
----

 For example:
 ```latex